Created: Fri 03 June 2011 / Last updated: Wed 04 March 2015

 Time to test.

-$ openssl s_client -starttls smtp -crlf -connect mail.ceondo.net:587 EHLO blah AUTH PLAIN auth-string MAIL FROM:firstname.lastname@example.org rcpt to:email@example.com DATA From: firstname.lastname@example.org To: email@example.com Subject: Testing the milter Hello, I am testing the milter of Postfix. loic .
+$ openssl s_client -starttls smtp -crlf -connect nsbis1-1.ceondo.com:587 EHLO blah AUTH PLAIN auth-string MAIL FROM:email@example.com rcpt to:firstname.lastname@example.org DATA From: email@example.com To: firstname.lastname@example.org Subject: Testing the milter Hello, I am testing the milter of Postfix. loic .
 250 2.0.0 Ok: queued as F14AD1FD75 quit

 And now, waiting a bit and checking the email, I find the headers: